 Early Literacy Skills

-baby Print Motivation is a child’s interest in and enjoyment of books and reading.
+Print Motivation is a child’s interest in and enjoyment of books and reading.

 • Read with voice inflection and excitement